adamsilver/adamsilver.io-jekyll/_drafts/2033-01-01-the-disadvantages-of-customising-form-controls.md

 > &ldquo;There are many things worth investing time to develop and implement.
 Customising the look and feel of form fields is absolutely not one of them.&rdquo;

-Users are comfortable with forms and their appearance.
-Avoid any potential problems by letting go of overzealous design control is win for the business and a win for users.
+Users favour behaviour over pixel-perfect shine and colour every time.
+Users are comfortable with forms and their natural appearance.
+It's important to give away *some* control to the natural web.
+The business and their users will benefit from this.

 <!--